Err Too Many Redirects: How to Fix This Issue

 Disable Plugins

-The outdated plugins, as well as the plugins that don’t function properly, can also cause Chrome err_too_many_redirects.
+The outdated plugins, as well as the plugins that don’t function properly, can also cause Chrome to have too many redirects.
 Try disabling them temporarily and check if the issue is solved.

 You can do this in no time by simply accessing the File Manager, locating the WP-content folder, finding the plugins folder, and rename it.
 You need to rename the folder in question to plugins_backup.
 Save the changes made and try to access your website.